Lakshmi Mittal: Controversies

-The Mittal Affair: "Cash for Influence"
+Tony Blair lobbying scandal

 In 2002, Plaid Cymru MP Adam Price obtained a letter written by Tony Blair to the Romanian Government in support of Mittal's LNM Group steel company, which was in the process of bidding to buy Romania's state-owned industry.
 This revelation caused controversy, because Mittal had given £125,000 to the British Labour Party the previous year.
 Although Blair defended his letter as simply "celebrating the success" of a British company, he was criticised because LNM was registered in the Dutch Antilles and employed less than 1% of its workforce in the UK.
 LNM was a "major global competitor of Britain's own struggling steel industry".

 Blair's letter hinted that the privatisation of the firm and sale to Mittal might help smooth the way for Romania's entry into the European Union.
 It also had a passage, removed just before Blair's signing of it, describing Mittal as "a friend".

 In October 2003, the LNM Group succeeded in concluding the transaction to pry loose the Romanian government from the control of steel assets.

 Social work

 Sports

 After witnessing India win only one medal, bronze, in the 2000 Summer Olympics, and one medal, silver, at the 2004 Summer Olympics, Mittal decided to set up the Mittal Champions Trust with $9 million to support ten Indian athletes with world-beating potential.
 In 2008, Mittal awarded Abhinav Bindra with Rs.
 1.5 Crore (Rs.
 15 million), for getting India its first individual Olympic gold medal in shooting.
 ArcelorMittal also provided steel for the construction of the ArcelorMittal Orbit for the 2012 Summer Olympics.

 For Comic Relief he matched the money raised (~£1 million) on the celebrity special BBC programme, The Apprentice.

 Mittal had emerged as a leading contender to buy and sell Barclays Premiership clubs Wigan and Everton.
 However, on 20 December 2007, it was announced that the Mittal family had purchased a 20 per cent shareholding in Queens Park Rangers football club joining Flavio Briatore and Mittal's friend Bernie Ecclestone.
 As part of the investment Mittal's son-in-law, Amit Bhatia, took a place on the board of directors.
 The combined investment in the struggling club sparked suggestions that Mittal might be looking to join the growing ranks of wealthy individuals investing heavily in English football and emulating similar benefactors such as Roman Abramovich.
 On 19 February 2010, Briatore resigned as QPR chairman, and sold further shares in the club to Ecclestone, making Ecclestone the single largest shareholder.

+In May 2026, a consortium led by Lakshmi Mittal and Adar Poonawalla acquired Indian Premier League franchise Rajasthan Royals for $1.65 billion with Lakshmi having majority stake at 75% and Adar 18% and remaining being with Manoj Badale.